-Curtis Granderson is the current center fielder of the New York Yankees after spending the first six seasons of his career with the Detroit Tigers.
+Curtis Granderson was the center fielder for the New York Yankees for four years after spending the first six seasons of his career with the Detroit Tigers.
 He made headlines for blending speed and power at the top of Detroit's batting order.
 He knocked 19 home runs while serving as the leadoff hitter for the Tigers in 2006, when they won the American League pennant.
 He is strikeout prone - whiffing 174 times in 2006, but also draws a fair amount of walks.
 For the Yankees, he hit lower in the batting order at first, but then developed additional power and was moved to the top of the line-up in 2011.

 The Tigers drafted Granderson in the third round of the 2002 amateur draft.
 He was signed by scout Jerome Cochran and spent his first professional season playing for the Oneonta Tigers.
 His average was .344 in 212 at bats.
 He hit .286 with 10 home runs and 11 stolen bases with the Lakeland Tigers in 2003, and ripped 21 home runs for Erie in 2004.
 The Tigers gave Granderson a cup of coffee in 2004; he racked up six hits in 25 at bats.
 He did well with triple-A Toledo in 2005, hitting .290 with 15 home runs, and hit eight home runs in 162 at bats with the Tigers.